cloudflare/cloudflare-docs/content/zaraz/reference/settings.md

 ## Privacy

-Zaraz offers privacy settings you can turn on, such as:
+Zaraz offers privacy settings you can configure, such as:

 - **Remove URL query parameters**: Removes all query parameters from URLs.
 For example, `https://example.com/?q=hello` becomes `https://example.com/`.